Building an auto-differentiator and re-inventing lambdas in Python

 print(42 + 1)

-Python knows how to compute 42 + 1 since these are integers.
+since these are integers.
 What if we are working with custom objects?
-Python let’s you define how to compute my_special_object + my_other_object using operator overloading.
-The interpreter invokes the add dunder method of the first operand.
+Python let’s you define how to compute my_special_object + my_other_object

 Overloading is usually used to work with values, however, we want to deal not with values but expressions.
 Our expressions are themselves objects, and there is no rule saying operator overloading can only return numbers or values!
-We will use operator overloading to build the expression using operations on Nodes.
+We will use operator overloading to build the expression using operations on Node

 We’ll start simple and support just addition, subtraction and multiplication.
 You are of course free to extend this later (eg. with power, or division operation)!